reactioncommerce/reaction-docs/developer/testing/testing.md

 wdio.conf.js
 ```

-By default, acceptance tests use the Firefox browser.
-You should see an instance of Firefox appear and run through the tests.
+By default, acceptance tests use the Google Chrome browser.
+You should see an instance of Chrome appear and run through the tests.

 Dealing with failing tests...
 If a test fails, a screenshot of the failed test step will be generated in: